 Each wedding is very personal and everyone just wants something special and unique.
 Top of the wedding trend list is informal gatherings.
-Inviting everyone you know to your big day is no longer on trend.
+Inviting everyone you know to your big day is no longer on trend and quite risky in the ciurrent climate .
 Instead couples are opting for more bijoux, relaxed and informal celebrations which means that they can spend their budget more lavishly on a smaller group and go all out setting a theatrical theme.

 GOING BIG & INSTAGRAM READY